Ancient Vessels

 USS WAHOO (SS-238)

-USS Wahoo (SS-238) was a Gato-class submarine.
+USS Wahoo was a Gato-class submarine.
 The 312-foot submarine operated at a maximum depth of 300 feet and could remain submerged for two days.
-She had a patrol endurance of 75 days and a cruising range of 11,000 miles.
+The submarine had a patrol endurance of 75 days and a cruising range of 11,000 miles.
 Maximum speed was 20.25 knots on the surface and 8.75 knots when submerged.

 Commissioned on May 15, 1942, the USS Wahoo was assigned to the Pacific theatre.
 She gained fame as an aggressive and highly successful submarine after Lieutenant Commander Dudley Walker "Mush" Morton became her skipper.